DanielYWoo/fast-object-pool/README.md

             <version>1.0.2</version>
         </dependency>
 ```
+JDK 7+ is required.
 By default the debug messages are logged to JDK logger because one of the goals of this project is ZERO DEPENDENCY.
 However SLF4j is supported, checkout this for more details: http://www.slf4j.org/legacy.html#jul-to-slf4j

 Apache commons-logging is not supported because: http://articles.qos.ch/thinkAgain.html